LUIS Privacy Notice

 • Where we use third party suppliers or partners to process personal data, we put a contract in place that sets out our expectations and requirements, especially regarding how they manage and securely transfer the personal information and fully comply with all applicable data protection legislation.

-• Livestock Information Ltd.’s own systems and storage are within the UK and EEA.
+• LI own systems and storage are within the UK and EEA.
 Some of our suppliers or partners process personal information on our behalf outside the EEA, where a recognised data security protocol and safeguards are in place between the UK and that country.

-• I Limited employ a data protection officer monitoring compliance with GDPR, upholding data subject rights and monitoring processing activity.
+• LI employs a data protection officer monitoring compliance with GDPR, upholding data subject rights and monitoring processing activity.

 9. Your rights